tacaswell/tacaswell.github.io/content/intermediate-git.md

 of text, information about who and when the code was written and committed, what commits are the "parents", and a hash of all of that.
 This hash serves both to validate the commit and as a globally unique name for the commit.
-Because each commit knows its parents, the commits from a [directed asyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG) with the The code snap-shots are the nodes, the parents define the edges, and it directed because you can only go backwards in history (commits do not know who their
+Because each commit knows its parents, the commits from a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG) with the The code snap-shots are the nodes, the parents define the edges, and it directed because you can only go backwards in history (commits do not know who their